Boyne Floodplain Woodlands Project

 Background

 Floodplain woodlands have almost completely disappeared from Ireland.
-For context the Boyne and Blackwater rivers were once 180km of contiguous riparian habitat.
-All that remains is just one location of c.16ha of original gallery woodland.
+For context, the Boyne and Blackwater rivers once had around 180km of connected riparian woodland.
+Today, only one small patch of about 16 hectares of original gallery woodland remains.

+Every seed collected, propagated and tree planted is a step closer to a river landscape in better health than we inherited it and better able to face the challenges of the future.
 The key to restoring our river woodlands is people.
 If you are an individual who wishes to get involved in our work please get in touch.
-Every seed collected, propagated and tree planted is step closer to a river landscape in better health than we inherited it and better able to face the challenges of the future.
 If you own a business in the catchment and can support us, we would welcome a discussion around sponsorship opportunities and how we can align and share our brand values.

 Project Updates

 To date we have hand-collected and propagated thousands of local tree seeds from source in the Boyne sub-catchments.
-The seeds have been potted up and cared for while we sourced an appropriate site and funding for a Tree Nursery in the catchment.
-We have since secured funding for a second Tree Nursery to start in September 2025.
+The seeds have been potted up and cared for in our Tree Nursery in Athboy.
+In 2025, we secured funding for a second Tree Nursery in Townley Hall.

 Volunteer Seed Collection Day